lsst-sitcom/sitcomtn-163/index.md

 Due to fewer observations in *z* we focus on the _gri_ bands and the colors (*g-r*, *r-i*, *g-i*) from this set.
 We use cModel fluxes for magnitudes and GaaP1p0 fluxes for colors.
 <!--To correct for varying aperture sizes, we use GaaP fluxes when combining bands for colors and use the cModel flux when calculating magnitudes.-->
-To identify the red sequence we first restrict to detections within 0.1 degrees (1.3 Mpc) of the BCG which leaves 2194 galaxies.
+To identify the red sequence we first restrict to detections within 0.1 degrees (1.3 Mpc) of the BCG which leaves 2194 galaxies (as identified by `refExtendedness==1`).
 The color-magnitude diagram is shown below in {numref}`CMD_nors`